rlucioni/recipes/recipes/basque-cheesecake.md

 2. In the bowl of a stand mixer, combine cream cheese and sugar.
 Mix on medium speed until mixture is smooth, scraping down sides as necessary.
 3. With mixer running, add eggs one at a time.
 4. Add cream, flour, vanilla, and salt.
 Mix on medium speed until smooth.
 Pour batter into prepared pan.
-5. Bake until light brown and beginning to set, 25-30 minutes.
-Crank oven to 475°F and bake until dark brown and center registers 150-155°F, 20-25 minutes.
+5. Bake until dark brown and center registers 150-155°F, 45-55 minutes.

 Cool in pan to room temperature before serving.
 Goes well with sherry!